 Rachel joined the Bill of Rights Institute in June of 2008.
 She is responsible for the writing, designing, and distributing marketing materials and leads all media outreach.
 Rachel graduated from Grove City College in May of 2008 with a Bachelor’s Degree in Communication Studies.
 Read Rachel’s posts on A More Perfect Blog.

 Rachel admires Thomas Jefferson more than any other Founder.
 She says: “My favorite Founder is Thomas Jefferson, because of his great contributions to religious liberty in the United States.
 I appreciate his unwillingness to compromise on this value.”

 Andy Gillette is the Director of Program Development, and is a public speaker that presents on topics such as economic freedoms, non-profit management, and ethical business practices.
 After starting and managing Effective Tutoring, Inc., Andy worked as a Program Manager and Instructor at the Charles Koch Institute, where he taught numerous classes ranging from classical-liberal philosophy and Austrian economics to Market-Based Management®, a management philosophy that applies the principles of free societies within the organization.
 Andy graduated from Wichita State University (whose mascot is a shock of wheat) with degrees in English literature and entrepreneurship.
 He lives with his wife, Genevieve, in Washington, D.C.

 Ben works with the Educational Resources team to help create new material and new ways of learning about the Constitution.
-After graduating from Georgetown University with a degree in Science, Technology and International Affairs, Ben joined the Bill of Rights Institute through the Charles G. Koch Internship Program.
+After graduating from Georgetown University with a degree in Science, Technology and International Affairs, Ben joined the Bill of Rights Institute.
 He was drawn to the Bill of Rights Institute “for its strong focus on the underlying principles that guide our country” and the desire “to help educate people on these ideas in original and creative ways”.

 Michelle Griffes, Director for Education